PORT GUIDES - WHAT'S NEW

 Corfu Old Town and route maps to visit tourist sites outside of the

 town.
-You can take the ship's excursion, hire a cab, or rent a
+For sites outside of Corfu Town, take the ship's excursion, a public bus, a private taxi tour, or rent a

 car.
 Plan ahead on how you will use your limited time in port on

 view, print or "save" the guide to your computer (6.3 MB) Corfu-03-25-2014.pdf

 - Katakolon (Olympia) Port Guide

 is a tiny port with a resident population of 612.
 The only